brunodifranco/project-airbnb-classification/README.md

 - <p align="justify"> <b> Machine Learning Modeling and Model Evaluation</b>: Training Classification Algorithms.
 The best model was selected to be improved via Bayesian Optimization with Optuna.
 More information in <a href="https://github.com/brunodifranco/project-airbnb-classification#6-machine-learning-models">Section 6</a>.</p>

 - <p align="justify"> <b> Model Deployment and Results </b>: Providing a list of the five most likely destinations predictions for 61 thousand USA Airbnb users, as well as graphical analysis of the predictions by age, gender and overall analysis.
 This is the project's <b>Data Science Product</b>, and it can be accessed from anywhere in a Streamlit App.
-In addition to that, if new data from new users comes in it's easy to get new predictions, as a Flask application using Render Cloud was built.
+In addition to that, if new data from new users comes in, it's easy to get new predictions, as a Flask application using Render Cloud was built.
 More information in <a href="https://github.com/brunodifranco/project-airbnb-classification#7-model-deployment-and-results"> Section 7</a>.</p>

 ## 4.2.
 Tools and techniques used: